 Technical Advisory Group

 The primary role of the Technical Advisory Group (TAG) is to review and provide ongoing feedback on Feeding America research projects in order to ensure our ability to deliver the highest quality of information to food banks and other service providers within the Feeding America network.
-TAG Members also collaborate with us to conduct new research on charitable food assistance, poverty, program evaluation, client studies, etc. The Feeding America TAG is comprised of independent researchers whose views do not necessarily align with those of Feeding America.
+TAG Members also collaborate with us to conduct new research on charitable food assistance, poverty, program evaluation, client studies, etc. The Feeding America TAG is comprised of independent researchers whose views are their own and should not be attributed to Feeding America.

 Katie S. Martin